devops329/devops/instruction/testing/testing.md

 - Testing leads to better developer and customer experiences.
 - Understand the right and wrong way to do testing.
-- Find the right balance when testing in your code.
+- Find the right balance when testing your code.

 ---